-The Benefits of High Cost Loans
+The Benefits of High-Cost Loans

 This is where the “glass half full” talk comes in.
 Anytime I speak to someone about a non-traditional loan option, it always comes down to one thing….the math.

 As I mentioned before, I would not consider a portfolio loan without having your exit strategy in place.
-Most portfolio loans are short term hybrid ARM (adjustable rate mortgage) loans.
+Most portfolio loans are short-term hybrid ARM (adjustable-rate mortgage) loans.

 A hybrid loan is fixed for the first 5 to 7 years, then turns adjustable.
-So always think in terms of your portfolio loan being a short term solution that can be solved with time.
+So always think in terms of your portfolio loan being a short-term solution that can be solved with time.

 That said, talk to your CPA or account about the tax benefits associated with homeownership.
-Since mortgage interest is tax deductible in most situations, it stands to reason that a higher interest rate translates into a higher tax deduction, right?
+Since mortgage interest is tax-deductible in most situations, it stands to reason that a higher interest rate translates into a higher tax deduction, right?

-Those point that you are paying, those higher closing costs, those may also contribute to your tax savings at the end of the year.
+Those point that you are paying, those higher closing costs, may also contribute to your tax savings at the end of the year.

-A portfolio is not an emotional decisions, it’s a business decision that should be carefully considered.
+A portfolio is not an emotional decision, it’s a business decision that should be carefully considered.
 Once you’ve done your homework, and considered all of your options, you are now in a position to make an educated and informed decision.